apache/incubator-kie-kogito-operator/README.md

 By default, the Kogito services are built with traditional `java` compilers to save time and resources.
 This means that the final generated artifact is a JAR file with the chosen runtime (default to Quarkus) with its dependencies in the image user's home directory: `/home/kogito/bin/lib`.

 Kogito services implemented with [Quarkus](https://quarkus.io/guides/kogito-guide) can be built to native binary.
-This means very low footprint on runtime (see [performance examples](https://www.graalvm.org/docs/examples/java-performance-examples/)), but a lot of resources during build time.
+This means very low footprint on runtime (see [performance examples](https://www.graalvm.org/docs/examples/java-performance-examples/)), but a lot of resources are consumed during build time.
 For more information about AOT compilation, see [GraalVM Native Image](https://www.graalvm.org/docs/reference-manual/aot-compilation/).

 In Kogito Operator tests, native builds take approximately 10 minutes and the build pod can consume up to 10GB of RAM and 1.5 CPU cores.

-:warning: By default Kogito application doesn't contain resource requests or limits.
-This may lead to the situation when native build is terminated due to insufficient memory.
-To prevent this behaviour user can specify at least memory request for Kogito application build, making sure that build pod is allocated on OpenShift node with enough of free memory.
+:warning: By default a Kogito application doesn't contain resource requests or limits.
+This may lead to a situation when the native build is terminated due to insufficient memory.
+To prevent this behaviour the user can specify a minimum memory request for the Kogito application build, making sure that build pod is allocated on an OpenShift node with enough free memory.
 The side effect of this configuration is that OpenShift will prioritize the build pod.
-More informations about pod prioritization based on pod requests and limits can be found on [Quality of Service Tiers page](https://docs.okd.io/3.11/dev_guide/compute_resources.html#quality-of-service-tiers)
+More informations about pod prioritization based on pod requests and limits can be found on [Quality of Service Tiers page](https://docs.okd.io/3.11/dev_guide/compute_resources.html#quality-of-service-tiers).

 Example of memory request configuration:
 ```yaml